-2 Acquitted, Jury Hung on 2 More in Whitmer Kidnap Plot - NewsBreak
+2 acquitted, jury hung on 2 more in Whitmer kidnap plot - NewsBreak

-The six including Garbin and Kaleb Franks, who also pleaded guilty and testified for the government, were arrested in October 2020 amid talk of raising $4,000 for an explosive to blow up a bridge and stymie any police response to a kidnapping, according to trial testimony.

-Prosecutors said the group was steeped in anti-government extremism and angry over Whitmer’s COVID-19 restrictions.
-There was evidence of a “shoot house” erected in Luther, Michigan, to practice going in and out of tight spaces at her vacation home.
+The jury’s verdicts against Daniel Harris and Brandon Caserta were read in the federal court in Grand Rapids, Michigan, in the case presided over by U.S. District Judge Robert Jonker.
+Jurors said they couldn’t agree on verdicts against Adam Fox and Barry Croft Jr. Prosecutors described Fox as a ringleader of an anti-government group.

+Fox, Croft and Harris faced additional charges.
+The two most serious charges, kidnapping conspiracy and conspiracy to use explosives, both carry potential life sentences.Proud Boys leader pleads guilty to Jan.
+6 conspiracy charge, agrees to cooperate

-But defense lawyers portrayed the men as credulous weekend warriors prone to big, wild talk and often stoned on marijuana.
-They said agents and informants tricked and cajoled the men into targeting the governor.
+Defense attorneys portrayed their clients as credulous weekend warriors prone to big, wild talk, who were often stoned.
+They said FBI undercover agents and informants tricked and cajoled the men into agreeing to a conspiracy.

-Harris was the only defendant to testify in his own defense, repeatedly telling jurors “absolutely not” when asked if he had targeted the governor.

-“I think what the FBI did is unconscionable,” Caserta’s attorney, Michael Hills, said outside court.
-“And I think the jury just sent them a message loud and clear that these tactics — we’re not going to condone what they’ve done here.”
+To counter that entrapment claim, prosecutors entered evidence that the men discussed abducting Whitmer before the FBI sting began.
+They went way beyond talk, including scouting Whitmer’s summer home and testing explosives, prosecutors told jurors.

 Deliberations resumed earlier Friday with a court employee handing over a large plastic bag containing pennies, known as exhibit 291.
 The pennies were requested before jurors went home Thursday.